damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ![Utilities](documentation/manage_categories.jpg)

 ***Home Page - Trainee***
+Within the trainee interface, as called out in the user stories, the trainee needs to be able to quickly scan through the list of available courses and gather as much information as they require to decide on a particular course.
+Therefore, mirroring the Trainer interface, a collapsible accordian element presents all the courses to the trainee.
+When they click on a particular course, they are presented with the breakdown shown below.
+Within the interface, the trainee can navigate to the enrollment page for their particular chosen course.

+The trainee interface is distinguished from the trainer interface by the colour scheme of the navbar and the available options in the navbar.
+Users can navigate between both interfaces via the navbar.

 >Trainee Interface - Open Menu
 ![Trainee Home Page](documentation/trainee_home_page_open.jpg)

 ***Trainee Course Enrollment***
+Once the trainee has chose a particular course, they select the Enrollment button on the course element within the collapsible accordian menu.
+This brings them to an enrollment page as shown below, where the trainee can input their name and email.
+Should

+>Trainee Interface - Course Enrollment
 ![Trainee Course Enrollment](documentation/trainee_enrollment.jpg)

 ***Trainee Course Enrollment Success***

+>Trainee Interface - Enrollment Success
 ![Trainee Course Enrollment](documentation/trainee_enrollment_success.jpg)

 ***Trainee Course Enrollment Failure***

+>Trainee Interface - Enrollment Failure
 ![Trainee Course Enrollment](documentation/trainee_enrollment_fail.jpg)

 ## Future-Features